cs50/roku50/README.txt

 ShowFeed.brs on the other hand deals mainly with the xml that you linked to with the "feed" attribute back in categories.xml (attribute of a categoryLeaf).
 We'll come back to this later for adding attributes of your choice to the video output, but for now let's take a closer look at the feed xml.

-The sample ones provided are all in the xml folder.
+Examples of potential feed xml are provided in the xml folder in videoplayer, and also in the CS50 categories.xml.
 In the item tag one can change the preview photo links.
-Then comes title, contentId, subtitleUrl, contentType, contentQuality, streamFormat, streamQuality, streamBitrate, streamUrl, synopsis, genre, and runtime.
+Then comes title, contentId, subtitleUrl, contentType, contentQuality, streamFormat, streamQuality, streamBitrate, streamUrl, synopsis, genre, and runtime (if you are looking at the SDK example, subtitleUrl is not included).
 Change these as needed.
 The streamUrl is the link to the video itself that lives on your server and likely the most important part.

 4. Subtitles/Meta-Data Tags